AlessioMinerva/S003_CheatSheet/README.md

 ## Well-Architected Framework

-Read the Well-Architected Framework whitepaper before taking the exam, after completing the course.
+Read the Well-Architected Framework whitepaper before taking the exam.
 It provides valuable guidance on building and operating reliable, secure, efficient, and cost-effective systems on AWS.

-# IAM Exam Tips Cheat Sheet
+# IAM

-This README provides essential tips and key points to remember for the IAM (Identity Access Management) exam.
-Use this cheat sheet as a quick reference to enhance your exam preparation.

 ## 1. Securing the Root Account
 - Enable multi-factor authentication for the root account.